must

 - You picked one of two, and it wasn't the first: it must have been the second.

-- (modal auxiliary, defective) said about something that is very likely, probable, or certain to be true
+- (modal auxiliary, defective) Used to indicate that something is very likely, probable, or certain to be true.

 - The children must be asleep by now.